priya-dwivedi/udemy-llm-agents/README.md

   `conda install pip`

 3. Install the dependencies - `pip install -r requirements.txt`
+4. Add an environment file called `*.env`
+5. Add your keys to the env file

 ### Unit 1- Foundation of LLM agents
 Coding Exercise for the first Self-Ask Agent: